 We’ve broken down the basics for five savings options that can help you reach your financial goals.

 Regular and Online Savings Accounts

-A regular savings account is the most basic option for squirreling away your extra pennies.
+A regular savings account, such as the American Express Personal Savings Account or the Ally Bank Online Savings Account, is the most basic option for squirreling away your extra pennies.
 Depending on your preference, you can open a traditional savings account online or at your local bank or credit union.
 Regular savings accounts are interest-bearing although the rates are relatively low.
 You may be able to snag a slightly higher interest rate if you opt for an online savings account versus one at a brick-and-mortar bank.

 When you open a savings account, you may have the option of linking it to your checking account to allow for easy transfers or overdraft protection.
 You won’t be able to write checks directly from your savings so linking up your accounts is a smart move if you need convenient access to the money.
 You should also keep in mind that under federal law, you’re limited to six transfers or withdrawals from your savings per month.
 If you go over the limit, your bank may convert your account to standard checking.

 Money Market Account

 If you’re looking for a little more flexibility, money market accounts offer a few advantages over a traditional savings accounts.
 Generally, you can expect the interest rate for a money market account to be slightly higher.
 The rates are tiered, which means the more money you keep in your account the better your rate will be.
 A money market account also comes with check writing privileges and some banks may also allow you to link a debit card to your account.